-Peanut butter fudge made with mini marshmallows is smooth, creamy, and not too overwhelmingly peanut butter flavored.
+Easy Peanut butter fudge with marshmallows a is smooth, creamy, and not too overwhelmingly peanut butter flavored treat!Jump to Recipe

 I make a lot of claims to things being my favorite – I just love too many things, and they all always sounds amazing!
 But one of my true, all time, ride or die, desert island favorites is peanut butter fudge.
 Specifically peanut butter fudge from Schneider’s Sweet Shop in Bellevue, KY.
 It’s literally the best fudge I’ve ever had in my life, and I’ve been trying to recreate it for years.

 Most recipes that I’ve tried have been far too overwhelmingly peanut-y, and what I want is a more subtle peanut butter flavor.
 I can’t take credit for this recipe – it comes straight from another one of my OG favorites, King Arthur Baking.
 But I can guarantee you that if you make this fudge, it will be the last fudge recipe you search for.

 Flavor: this fudge has a distinct but not overpowering peanut butter flavor, as well as hints of vanilla that compliment it so so well.
 You can leave out the vanilla if you wish, but I think it’s great in there.

 Texture: smooth, creamy and rich, this is a perfect fudge consistency.

 Ease: this is a super easy recipe to make.
 The only tricky part is that you are boiling sugar, which always requires using caution.